 701-4.1 PIPE.
+No measurement shall be made.
+Installation of pipe, including trench excavation, removal of existing pipe, bedding and backfill shall be subsidiary to pay item D751.010.0072.
 The length of pipe will be measured in linear feet of pipe in place, completed, and approved.
 It will be measured along the centerline of the pipe from end or inside face of structure to the end or inside face of structure, whichever is applicable.
-The several classes, types and size will be measured separately.
-All fittings and end sections will be included in the length of the pipe being measured.
+The several classes, types and size will be measured.
 All trench excavation and backfill associated with pipe installation is subsidiary.